Asumu22/requirement-analysis/README.md

 - **Usability:** The user interface should be simple, intuitive, and easy to navigate.
 - **Reliability:** Ensure 99.9% uptime and fast recovery from failures.

+## Acceptance Criteria ✅

+### What is Acceptance Criteria?
+Acceptance criteria are **conditions that a feature must satisfy to be accepted** by stakeholders.
+They are **specific, measurable, and testable**, ensuring the delivered feature meets expectations.

+### Importance of Acceptance Criteria
+- Provides a **clear definition of “done”** for each feature.
+- Serves as a **basis for testing and validation**.
+- Ensures **all stakeholders agree** on what the feature should achieve.
+- Helps maintain **quality and consistency** across the project.

+### Example – Booking Feature
+For the Booking Management System, an example of acceptance criteria for the **Book Property** feature could be:

+1. Users must be able to **select available dates** for a property.
+2. Users must be able to **confirm the booking** with valid details.
+3. The system must **send a booking confirmation email** within 2 minutes.
+4. The booking should be **recorded accurately** in the user’s account.
+5. Only **available properties** can be booked; unavailable properties cannot be selected.

+By meeting these criteria, the feature can be considered **successfully implemented** and ready for deployment.